-(3) A full-time student who is not living in University accommodation must live within a 50-kilometre radius of the campus in Norwich or the UEA Study Centre in London, depending on where their course is based.
-If the course requires or approval is obtained for, a placement, year or semester away from the University, the residence requirement does not apply for the duration of time away from the campus or Study Centre (as appropriate).
+(3) A full-time student who is not living in University accommodation must live within a 50-kilometre radius of the campus in Norwich.
+If the course requires or approval is obtained for, a placement, fieldwork, year or semester away from the University, the residence requirement does not apply for the duration of time away from the campus.
 Similarly, if permission is given to intercalate (take time out from studies) the requirement does not apply.
-If for good reason the requirement cannot be fulfilled, must an exemption must be obtained from the relevant Faculty Associate for your Faculty.
+If for good reason the requirement cannot be fulfilled, an exemption must be obtained from the relevant Faculty Associate Dean for your Faculty.